azist/azos/src/Azos/Data/readme.md

 ### Data Documents
 A data document "[Doc](Doc.cs)" is a string of data, it consists of fields where every field is defined by a FieldDef from Schema.
-Think of a doc as a classes directly or indirectly inheriting from `Doc`, where properties decorated with `[Field]` attribute serve as fields.
+Think of data doc as a classes directly or indirectly inheriting from `Doc`, where properties decorated with `[Field]` attribute get read/written from/to actual data store.
-Documents can nest - they contain fields of complex types, thus forming hierarchical data structures.
-You have to keep in mind though, that for the best backend portability it is better to use linear row-like "data strings" (on-level rows with primitive types only).
+**Documents can nest** - they **can contain fields of complex types**, thus forming hierarchical data structures. *You have to keep in mind though, that for the best backend portability it is better to use linear row-like "data strings" (on-level rows with primitive types only).*

 A `Schema` is a property of a `Doc`. `FieldDef` is a property of a field within a document.
 There are two types of data documents:

 * Dynamic Data Documents